 If you need to drill a lot of holes quickly, offset handles are the way to go.

 These handles have a top handle that’s offset from the main stem of the auger.

 To operate this type of auger, you grip both the top and bottom handles firmly and rotate them in opposite directions until you’ve drilled through the ice.

-Most hand augers feature adjustable handle lengths, allowing different sized people to easily change the overall auger length to their preferences.
-An adjustable handle also comes in handy when drilling through really deep ice.
+Most hand augers feature adjustable handle lengths, allowing different-sized people to easily change the overall auger length to their preferences.
+An adjustable handle like the one on the Razr ice auger also comes in handy when drilling through really deep ice.

 While hand augers are pretty simple in their design, there are a few accessories that can really enhance their functionality and durability.